imagej/imagej.github.io/_pages/plugins/isletj2.md

 The output directory must exist; and if it is not empty, the plugin will ask for a confirmation.
 The directory will contain a segmentation for each input image and a protocol.

-**Note:** The input values will be saved and pre-filled for further analyses.
+{% include notice icon="note" content="the input values will be saved and pre-filled for further analyses." %}

 ### Analysis protocol